Norman Magnus MacLeod of MacLeod: Biography

 Norman Magnus MacLeod of MacLeod was born on 27 July 1839.
 He was the eldest son of Norman MacLeod of MacLeod (1812-1898), 25th Chief of Clan MacLeod and his wife Louisa Barbara St John (1818-1880), only daughter of the 14th Baron St John of Bletso.

 He was educated at Harrow and in 1858, at the age of 19, was commissioned into the 74th Highlanders, immediately joining the regiment in India.
 He served as aide de camp to General Sir Hope Grant, Commander in Chief in the Presidency of Madras from 1862 to 1865.
 He retired from the 74th Highlanders as a Captain in 1872.
 In 1878, Norman was appointed as political agent on the Transvaal border at the outbreak of the Zulu War.
 In 1879, he commanded a Swazi army of 8,000 attached with an undetermined number of British officers and NCOs, against the Pedis.
 The Swazi army decisively defeated the Pedis at the Battle of Wulu.

 Norman returned home in 1880 and succeeded his late father as the 26th Chief of MacLeod in 1885.
 The MacLeod tartan, commonly known as Macleod hunting tartan, was approved by Norman in 1910.

 He was appointed a Commissioner of the Congested Districts Board (Scotland) in 1900.

-Norman married in 1881 his cousin, Emily Caroline, daughter of Sir Charles Isham, 10th Baronet and his wife Emily Vaughan, daughter of John Vaughan.
+Norman married his cousin, Emily Caroline, daughter of Sir Charles Isham, 10th Baronet in 1881.

 They had two daughters, Margaret Louisa and Emily Pauline.